-- The number of youth age 18-21 participating in continued voluntary foster care on the last day of the FFY 2016 reporting period showed a slight decrease from 878 to 870. - Of young adults age 18-21who discharged in FFY 2016, 58% participated in continued voluntary foster care at least two months past the 18th birthday prior to discharge: - > 28% remained in care to age 21 - ➤ 11% exited care during their 20th year - > 19% exited care during their 19th year - ➤ 42% exited care during their 18th year. - 228 former foster youth and tribal foster care youth (current or former) were served through the TILP contract provider in CFY 2016.
-(No significant increase over the 227 youth served in CFY 2015.)
-Efforts continue to identify youth eligible to participate in this service through outreach to homeless youth programs, post-secondary institutions and other community based programs where youth may apply. - 400 students received ETV vouchers in school year 2015-2016).
-School year 2016-2017 showed an increase to 467 vouchers issued as of May 19, 2017. - 87% of young adults were enrolled in a health plan by the end of the reporting period, versus 80% at the beginning of the reporting period (an increase of 7%). - 67% of young adults served maintained or moved into stable living situations at the end of the reporting period, a 3% decrease from the beginning of the reporting period. - 53% of young adults were living on their own (in independent housing) by the end of the reporting period, a 5% increase from the beginning of the reporting period.
+- The number of youth age 18-21 participating in continued voluntary foster care on the last day of the FFY 2017 reporting period showed a decrease from 870 to 845. - Of the 808 young adults age 18-21 who discharged in FFY 2017: - ➤ 18% remained in care to age 21 - ➤ 8% exited care during their 20th year - ➤ 10% exited care during their 19th year - ➤ 65% exited care during their 18th year - 253 former foster youth and tribal foster care youth (current or former) were served through the TILP contract provider in CY 2017, an almost 11% increase from CY 2016 at 228 to CY 2017.
+Efforts continue to identify youth eligible to participate in this service through outreach to homeless youth programs, post-secondary institutions and other community based programs where youth may apply. - 510 students received ETVP vouchers in school year 2016-2017, which was a 27.5% increase from the previous year.
+School year 2017-2018 showed an increase to 535 vouchers issued as of May 9, 2018.

-VI.
+- 77% of young adults were enrolled in a health plan by the end of the reporting period, versus 86% at the beginning of the reporting period, a decrease of 9%. - 58% of young adults were living on their own (in independent housing) by the end of the reporting period, with an increase in young adult's living by themselves and a slight decrease in youth in rental arrangements with other people.

 Services to youth who left foster care for kinship guardianship or adoption after turning age 16 or older.

-Youth exiting foster care at the age of 16 or older for kinship guardianship or adoption are eligible to receive services through the TILP, ETV and the ATW.
-Arizona's Children Association has identified they served 18 youth in TILP from June 1, 2016 to December 31, 2016 who were adopted or placed into a permanent guardianship at age 16 or older.
-The Department and the Arizona's Children Association are working together to increase stakeholder knowledge of the availability of this service to youth adopted or placed into permanent guardianship (from the state foster care system) at age 16 or older.
+Youth exiting foster care at the age of 16 or older to guardianship or adoption are eligible to receive services through the TILP, ETVP, and the ATW.
+Arizona's Children Association has identified they served 34 youth in TILP from July 1, 2016 to June 30, 2017 who were adopted or placed into a permanent guardianship at age 16 or older.
+The Department and the Arizona's Children Association are working together to increase stakeholder knowledge of the availability of this service to youth adopted or placed into a permanent guardianship, from the state foster care system, at age 16 or older.

-VII.
 Opportunities to engage in age or developmentally-appropriate activities